Dogs suffer from many of the same afflictions that humans do, but they don't always show it.

 - ACL Tear-lameness, sitting abnormally, swelling of the knee, stiffness or clicking sounds while walking

 - Allergy Pain-obsessively licking or chewing on paws, legs, or other body parts, ear infections, runny eyes, swollen face, sneezing, hot spots, hair loss

 - Dental Pain-bad breath, brown teeth, preference for soft food, less play with chew toys or tug toys

 - Hip Dysplasia-decreased activity, reduced mobility, difficulty jumping or climbing stairs, "bunny hopping" or stiffness while walking, loss of thigh muscle or extra muscle growth in the shoulders

 How Can I Help When My Dog Is in Pain?

 Always consult a vet if you notice behavior changes that indicate pain - never try to treat your dog yourself.
 Until you find out what's wrong, provide lots of love and extra cushy beds to keep your dog as comfortable as possible.
 Only a veterinarian can diagnose your dog's condition, recommend treatments, and prescribe medications.
 Many common pain relief drugs are fatal to dogs.
 Never administer medicines or supplements unless they are prescribed by your veterinarian, and never change the dosage without your vet's permission.

-All of the veterinarians at Animal Care Center can assess your pet’s condition and recommend options for treatment and pain management.
+All of the veterinarians at Animal Care Center of Castle Pines can assess your pet's condition and recommend options for treatment and pain management.
 We have also partnered with Dr. James Gaynor, a board-certified expert in pain management, to offer in-house consultations several days per month.
-We will work together to find the right combination of dentistry, medications, rehabilitation, or alternative therapies to best relieve your dog’s pain.
+We will work together to find the right combination of dentistry, medications, rehabilitation, or alternative therapies to best relieve your dog's pain.